AC-PHD/Seurat_PFA_pipeline/README.md

 ## Seurat_PFA_pipeline
 #### This ReadMe contains a short version of the ReadMe for the data preparation
+####  and serves as an example on how to analyze the data.
-####  If you decide to use other data sets, you will need to change the scripts accordingly
+####  If you decide to use other data sets or other tools or prefer to use a python-based dataset preparation,
+####  you will need to change the scripts accordingly
 ####  everything you need to know is described in detail in the data_prepartion_ReadMe

 The first four steps are R scripts